-The choices: 5, 6, 7.
+The available options are: 5, 6, 7.

-3.5.3.4 DRAM RAS# to CAS# Delay
+3.5.3.4 DRAM RAS# to CAS# Delay (changeable when DRAM Timing Selectable setting is Manual)

 This option allows you to insert a delay between the RAS (Row Address Strobe) and CAS (Column Address Strobe) signals.
 This delay occurs when the SDRAM is written to, read from or refreshed.
 Naturally, reducing the delay improves the performance of the SDRAM while increasing it reduces performance.